awsdocs/iam-user-guide/doc_source/reference_policies_variables.md

 ## Tags as policy variables<a name="policy-vars-tags"></a>

 In some AWS services you can attach your own custom attributes to resources that are created by those services\.
-For example, you can apply tags to Amazon S3 buckets or to IAM users and roles\.
-These tags are key–value pairs\.
-You define the tag key name and the value associated with that key name\.
+For example, you can apply tags to Amazon S3 buckets or to IAM users\.
+These tags are key\-value pairs\.
+You define the tag key name and the value that is associated with that key name\.
 For example, you might create a tag with a **department** key and a **Human Resources** value\.
-For more information about tagging IAM entities, see [Tagging IAM users and roles](id_tags.md)\.
+For more information about tagging IAM entities, see [Tagging IAM resources](id_tags.md)\.
 For information about tagging resources created by other AWS services, see the documentation for that service\.
 For information about using Tag Editor, see [Working with Tag Editor](https://docs.aws.amazon.com/awsconsolehelpdocs/latest/gsg/tag-editor.html) in the *AWS Management Console User Guide*\.

-You can tag IAM identities to simplify discovering, organizing, and tracking your IAM resources\.
+You can tag IAM resources to simplify discovering, organizing, and tracking your IAM resources\.
 You can also tag IAM identities to control access to resources or to tagging itself\.
-To learn more about using tags to control access, see [Controlling access to and for IAM users and roles using IAM resource tags](access_iam-tags.md)\.
+To learn more about using tags to control access, see [Controlling access to and for IAM users and roles using tags](access_iam-tags.md)\.

 ## Where you can use policy variables<a name="policy-vars-wheretouse"></a>